Video game localization: Styles of localization

 There are many styles of localizing a video game.
 "No localization" is when a game is released in an overseas territory with little to no effort to localize the game.
 "Box and documentation localization" is when only the manuals and box are translated into the target language, but the game itself is not.
 This style is mostly chosen if the game is an arcade game or if the target country is expected to decently know the original language.
 In partial localization, the game's text is translated, but voice-over files are not re-recorded.
-This style is popular with many new JRPGS and visual novels.
+This style is popular with many new Japanese role-playing games and visual novels.
 Full localization is when all assets of a game are translated and all voice-over is recorded in the target language.
 This option is usually undertaken by AAA game companies.

+Academics in translation studies describe four primary methods for translating video games: foreignization (keeping a "foreign taste"), domestication (translating as game to suit characteristics and cultural standards of the destination), no translation (leaving parts of the game in the source language), and transcreation (creating a new text in the destination language).